 Courses and Instructors Evaluated

-Blair School of Music, the College of Arts and Science, Peabody College of Education and Human Development, the School of Engineering, the Graduate School, and the Divinity School follow a standard course and teaching evaluation practice, including a standard evaluation form facilitated by the Blue eXplorance software system.
+Blair School of Music, the College of Arts and Science, Peabody College of Education and Human Development, the School of Engineering, the Graduate School, the Divinity School, and the School of Nursing follow a standard course and teaching evaluation practice, including a standard evaluation form facilitated by the Blue eXplorance software system.

 - All academic courses in the aforementioned schools are evaluated regardless of enrollment size, with the exception of dissertation research coursework.